 Figure 3.
 Strict consensus of the most parsimonious trees obtained by analyzing cranial dataset 2, which is comprised of 105 taxa and seven characters (see Table 1).
-Note that several higher taxa whose monophyly is well-established appear to be para- or polyphyletic here, which strongly suggests that these data are insufficient to reliably estimate a phylogeny, but there is clearly a phylogenetic signal because the taxa are not randomly scattered over the tree.
-The majority-rule consensus (not shown, but available in SM 1) is more resolved but not necessarily better because much of the additional resolution contradicts the established consensus.
+Note that several higher taxa whose monophyly is well-established are para- or polyphyletic here.

 Figure 4.
 Strict consensus of the most parsimonious trees obtained by analyzing appendicular dataset 3, which is comprised of 62 taxa and seven characters (see Table 1).
 The phylogenetic signal in these data seems to be lower than in the cranial data.
-As for the cranial data, the majority-rule consensus (not shown, but available in SM 1) is more resolved but not necessarily better because much of the additional resolution contradicts the established consensus.

 Table 1.
 List of datasets used in this paper.
 All are subsets of our global compilation that were selected to meet the requirement of the method used (missing data cannot be handled).
 The temnospondyl species Apateon caducus and A. pedestris are included in all datasets, but scored after populations from two different paleo-lakes in which both species occur.